arcilli/investsuite-api-docs/docs/getting_started/glossary.md

 ### Holdings, Orders, Transactions and Movements

 - **Holdings** are positions (assets) in a portfolio: instruments and/or cash.
 Cash holdings are expressed in their currency.
-- An **order** is sent to the market, resulting in one or more **transactions**.
+- An **order** is sent to the market, resulting in one or more transactions.
-- Transactions are a combination of **movements** (trade) that describe an exchange or trade.
+- **Transactions** are a combination of movements that describe an exchange or trade.
+The following types of transactions exist:
+    - *Order* transactions: buying/selling of instruments, containing one or more trades (movements)
+    - *Cash* transactions: a deposit of cash, a divestment, fees or tax.
+    - *Corporate Action* transactions, eg. stock split or distribution of dividends, can but does not need to include one or more trades (movements)
+    - *Security Transfer* transaction: at least 1 trade (= securities movement)
+    - *Administrative* transaction
-- A transaction can result in one or more movements, and typically results in an change in portfolio holdings.
+- A transaction can result in one or more movements.
+A **movement** is a change that impacts the holdings of a portfolio.

 !!!
 Info